PerlDancer/perldancer-book/README.md

         * What engines are suited for this?
         * Why?
   * Chapter X - TODO Serializers
+  * Chapter X - Using Plugins
   * Chapter X - TODO Database
     * Getting started with Dancer2::Plugin::Database
     * Moving to an ORM using Dancer2::Plugin::DBIC
     * Using other database engines (MongoDB, etc.)
-  * Chapter X - TODO Configuration
-    * Available options (YAML, JSON, etc.)
-    * Environment Variables
-    * Order of Operations
-      * Explain why one would want to use ENV rather than file, etc.
-    * Deployment environment specific configuration
   * Chapter X - TODO Logging
     * Why do we log?
     * What to log?